bepasty/bepasty-server/docs/source/quickstart.rst

 Quickstart
 ==========

-Installing bepasty
+Installing Bepasty
 ------------------

-You can install bepasty either from PyPi (latest release) or from the git repository (latest available code).
+You can install Bepasty either from PyPI (latest release) or from the Git repository (latest available code).

 ::

-    # from PyPi:
+    # from PyPI:
     pip install bepasty

-    # if you'ld like to have python-magic to help determining files' mime types, use:
+    # if you'd like to have python-magic help determine files' MIME types, use:
     pip install bepasty[magic]

-    # from git repo
+    # from Git repository
     pip install -e git+https://github.com/bepasty/bepasty-server.git#egg=bepasty-server

-Configuring bepasty
+Configuring Bepasty
 -------------------
 Before you can use bepasty, you need to carefully configure it (it won't work in default configuration and most of the configuration settings need your attention).